 - 9. Admire the street art and sculptures

-- 10. Enjoy a drink on the best rooftop bars in Melbourne
+- 10. Enjoy a drink in one of Melbourne’s best rooftop bars

-- 11. Relax at the Royal Botanical Gardens
+- 11. Relax at the Royal Botanic Gardens

 - 12. Enjoy the view from Eureka Skydeck